Menziess/pbi-tester/README.md

 - Fix the `az aks create` command in the Makefile
 - Starting multiple tabs per `pbi-tab` container
 - Using Web Workers to prevent background tabs to become idle
-- Improve script for tabs to wait until server becomes available so that a restart is not required
-- Improve kubernetes deployment for performance reasons